Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Anomaly Detection Performance

-\textbf{Datasets.} Following~\cite{zong2018deep,bergman2020classification}, we test the efficacy of {\algname} on a variety of tabular datasets, including KDDCup, Thyroid, or Arrhythmia from UCI repository~\cite{asuncion2007uci}.
-We also use KDDCup-Rev, where the labels of KDDCup is reversed so that attack represents anomaly~\cite{zong2018deep}.
-To construct data splits, we use 50\% of normal samples for training.
-In addition, we take anomaly samples worthy of the 10\% of the normal samples in the training set.
-This allows to simulate unsupervised settings with anomaly ratio of up to 10\% of entire training set.
-The rest of the data is used for testing.\footnote{Note that the experimental settings with contaminated training data in GOAD~\cite{bergman2020classification} and DAGMM~\cite{zong2018deep} are slightly different from ours.
-Our contamination ratio is defined as anomaly ratio over the entire training data, while their contamination ratio is the anomaly ratio over the entire anomalies in the dataset.} We conduct experiments using 5 random splits and 5 random seeds.
-We report the average and standard deviation of 25 F1-scores (with scale 0-100) for the performance metric.
+\textbf{Datasets.} Following~\citep{zong2018deep,bergman2020classification}, we test the performance of {\algname} on a variety of real-world tabular AD datasets, including network (KDDCup) and medical (Thyroid, Arrhythmia) AD from the UCI repository~\citep{asuncion2007uci}.
+We also use KDDCup-Rev, where the labels of KDDCup are reversed so that an attack represents the anomaly~\citep{zong2018deep}.
+To construct the data splits, we utilize 50\% of normal samples for training.
+In addition, we hold out some anomaly samples (amounting to 10\% of the normal samples) from the data.
+This allows to simulate unsupervised settings with an anomaly ratio of up to 10\% of entire training set.
+Rest of the data is used for testing.\footnote{Note that the experimental settings with contaminated training data in GOAD~\citep{bergman2020classification} and DAGMM~\citep{zong2018deep} are slightly different from ours.
+The contamination ratio in this paper is defined as the anomaly ratio over the entire training data, while their contamination ratio is defined as the anomaly ratio over all the anomalies in the dataset.} We conduct experiments using 5 random splits and 5 random seeds, and report the average and standard deviation of 25 F1-scores (with scale 0-100) for the performance metric.

-\textbf{Models.} We re-implement GOAD~\cite{bergman2020classification}, a type of augmentation prediction methods~\cite{gidaris2018unsupervised,sohn2020learning} with random projections for learning representations, for the baseline with a few modifications.
-First, instead of using embeddings to compute the loss, we use a parametric classifier, similarly to the augmentation prediction~\cite{sohn2020learning}.
-Second, we follow the two-stage framework~\cite{sohn2020learning} to construct deep one-class classifiers.
-For N setting, our implementation achieves 98.0 for KDD, 95.0 for KDD-Rev, 75.1 for Thyroid, and 54.8 for Arrhythmia F1-scores, which are comparable to those reported in \cite{bergman2020classification}.
+\textbf{Models.} We focus on comparisons with GOAD \citep{bergman2020classification} (the state-of-the-art AD model in the tabular domain), with and without {\algname}.
+GOAD utilizes random transformation classification as the pretext task of self-supervised representation learning, and the normality score is determined by whether transformations are accurately included in the transformed space of the normal samples.
+We re-implement GOAD~\citep{bergman2020classification} with a few modifications.
+First, instead of using embeddings to compute the loss, we use a parametric classifier, similarly to augmentation prediction~\citep{sohn2020learning}.
+Second, we follow the two-stage framework~\citep{sohn2020learning} to construct deep OCCs.
+For the clean training data setting, our implementation achieves 98.0 for KDD, 95.0 for KDD-Rev, 75.1 for Thyroid, and 54.8 for Arrhythmia F1-scores, which are comparable to those reported in \citep{bergman2020classification}.
 Please see Appendix~\ref{sec:app_goad} for formulation and implementation details.